MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/add-update-or-remove-credit-card-or-bank-account.md

 description: "Learn how to manage your payment methods in the Microsoft 365 admin center."
 ---

-# Manage your payment methods
+# Add, update, or remove your payment methods

 ::: moniker range="o365-worldwide"
 You can purchase products and services from Microsoft using a credit or debit card, or bank account.
 You can enter your payment information on the **Payment methods** page, or when you make a purchase.